muratk5n/thirdwave/en/README.md

 ---

 He wanted a female first officer yes.
 Great...
-But let's not forget the (Trek) universe he created has **no money**.
+But let's remember the (Trek) universe has **no money**.
 So, no. He was a full-blown progressive not a lukewarm tool.

 "Gene Roddenberry always wanted to have a female first officer in the ship, was he a Dem style shitlib?"